outerbounds/hamilton-metaflow/README.md

 In the `flow.py` step called `featurize_and_split` the code is configured to visualize the hamilton DAG.
 By default, we assume you have system graphviz installed.
 If you do not have graphviz or don't want to use it you can set the `graphviz_flag` parameter defined in `flow.py` to `false`.
-If you want to visualize the hamilton DAGs in Metaflow Cards here is a link to the recommended approach to [install graphviz at system level](https://graphviz.org/download/).
+If you want to visualize the hamilton DAGs in Metaflow Cards here is a link to [install graphviz at system level](https://graphviz.org/download/).
-* On MacOS: `brew install graphviz`
+* on MacOS: `brew install graphviz`
-* On Unix: `sudo apt-get install graphviz`
+* on Unix: `sudo apt-get install graphviz`
 * More alternatives are discussed [here](https://stackoverflow.com/questions/35064304/runtimeerror-make-sure-the-graphviz-executables-are-on-your-systems-path-aft).

 # Run the flow